fhereygers/AgenticAI_EMEA2/README.md

 ![Cloudera on Cloud Tenant Homepage](./cloudera_on_cloud_homepage.png)

-From the earlier step, you were give the workspace.
-Makes you pick the right workspace.
+From the earlier step, you were give the workbench.
+Please click the right workbench assigned to you.
-Click into the desired workspace. (only 1 for this lab)

-From the earlier step, you were given the workspace.
-Makes you pick the right workspace.

-Click into the workspace based on your username.
-Please, do not select any other workbench as this could disturb the workload management.

 user 001 to user030 -> aihol-ml-wb01